Here are the most common health or medical problems that stop pregnancy, plus tips on how to conceive a baby without having to see a fertility doctor.

 If what you find seems sticky, or findings are scant, you’re probably not ovulating yet.
 If it’s creamy, ovulation may be coming, but not just yet.
 If what you find is wet, watery, and slightly stretchy, ovulation is very likely close.
 Find time for some baby-making sex.

-In The Impatient Woman’s Guide to Getting Pregnant, Twenge suggests trying PreSeed if you haven’t found any cervical mucus – because lack of cervical mucus is a health problem that could prevent pregnancy.
+If you’re concerned about your cervical mucus, Twenge suggests trying Preseed Personal Lubricant.
+A lack of cervical mucus is a health problem that could prevent pregnancy.

 Abnormal semen analysis results